Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Selenium included, generally handle this as it's often a common reason for building test automation to support manual testing methods.

 The Python script above opens a text file.
-This file contain a different search string on each line.
+This file contains a different search string on each line.
 The code then saves this in an array of strings, and at last, it's iterating over the strings array and doing the search and assert on each.